-We recognise the connection between teaching and learning and behaviour in the classroom; that every pupil has a right to be able to access the curriculum and that not being able to do so can cause frustration and ultimately poor behaviour.
-Teachers should plan work which is appropriately matched to the ability of the pupils in the class.
+We recognise the connection between teaching and learning and behaviour in the classroom; that every pupil has a right to be able to access the curriculum and that not being able to do so can cause frustration and ultimately poor behavior choices.
+Teachers should plan work which is appropriately matched to the ability of the pupils in the class, using the Mastery approach as well as additional support and/or scaffolding.